percula/planter_blog/content/posts/no-till-gardening.md

 Some well-known no-till gardening methods are:

-[**No-dig gardening**](https://charlesdowding.co.uk/)**:** popularized by Charles Dowding in the UK, this method relies on using a layer of cardboard to suppress weed growth with a 5” layer of fully broken-down compost on top.
+[**No-dig gardening**](https://charlesdowding.co.uk/)**:** popularized by Charles Dowding in the UK, this method relies on using a layer of cardboard to suppress weed growth, covered with several inches of fully broken-down compost on top.

 [**Lasagna gardening**](https://www.amazon.com/Lasagna-Gardening-Layering-Bountiful-Gardens/dp/0875969623/ref=sr_1_1?crid=3T10U5RY0BHQ&keywords=lasagna+gardening&qid=1649903244&sprefix=lasagna+gardening%2Caps%2C88&sr=8-1)**:** this method was developed by Patricia Lanza.
-Mentioned in an earlier post, the technique is similar to no-dig except it uses alternating layers of uncomposted nitrogen-rich and carbon-rich organic materials which will break down directly in the bed.
+[Mentioned in an earlier post](https://blog.planter.garden/posts/soil-options-for-raised-bed-gardening/), the technique is similar to no-dig except it uses alternating layers of uncomposted nitrogen-rich and carbon-rich organic materials which will break down directly in the bed.

 [**The no-work garden**](https://www.amazon.com/Ruth-Stout-No-Work-Garden-Classics-ebook/dp/B0973JMG3K/ref=sr_1_4?crid=2R02N57HZ8J3H&keywords=no-work+garden&qid=1649903264&sprefix=no-work+garden%2Caps%2C80&sr=8-4)**:** this method was developed by Ruth Stout.
 It relies on the use of mulch material such as organic straw, that will readily break down and feed the soil.